Bhagyashrichaudhari12/Newspaper-article-scraping-and-summarization/README.md

 A simple implementation of scraping the newspaper article,  then converting the langauge into the english lanugage using the helsinki hugging face model.Then summarizing the converted data in short for easy reading and understanding of any language newspaper.

-Activate the env using command: source /your directory path /.venv/bin/activate

 Requirements
 pip install -r requirements.txt python -m nltk.downloader punkt